martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 	- Java contrary to this does *pass-by-reference*
 	- Instead we can pass the address of x to change its value directly
 - *return-by-value*: copy of the return value
-- No built-in data type of string, instead have array of characters
+- No built-in data type of string, instead have array of characters which can treat as a string after some processing
 - stdio.h header provides printf, fgets
 - stdlib.h provides dynamic memory allocation, malloc